latheshkumarsr/Orphanage-Management-System/README.md

 ## Features

-- **Child Management**: Track children's profiles, medical records, and education progress
+- **Child Management**: Maintain detailed profiles for each child, including personal information, health records, and educational progress.
-- **Staff Dashboard**: Manage employee records, schedules, and responsibilities
+- **Staff Management**: Manage staff profiles, roles, schedules, and performance evaluations.
-- **Donation Tracking**: Record and acknowledge donations with receipts
+- **Donation Management**: Track donations, generate receipts, and manage donor information.
+- **Event Management**: Organize and manage events for children and the community.
-- **Reporting**: Generate reports on facility operations and needs
+- **Reporting and Analytics**: Generate reports on various metrics such as child welfare, staff performance, and financials.
-- **User Management**: Role-based access control for different types of users
+- **User  Authentication**: Secure login for different user roles (admin, staff, donor).

 ## Technologies Used

-- Frontend: React.js, React Router, Axios
+- **Frontend**: React.js, React Router, Axios for API calls
-- State Management: Context API or Redux (choose one)
+- **State Management**: Redux for global state management
-- Styling: CSS Modules/Styled Components
+- **Styling**: Tailwind CSS for responsive design
-- Testing: Jest + React Testing Library
+- **Testing**: Jest and React Testing Library for unit and integration tests
+- **Backend**: Node.js with Express (if applicable)

 ## Prerequisites